ggcarrots/django-carrots/source/python_quickstart.rst

 a few simple questions, performs calculations and presents results in the form which is useful for the user.

-Quite a lot like as for the first program.
+This is quite a lot like for a first program.
 We still have a lot of work, anyhow you can be proud of what we have done so far!